Radiergummi/batch-tools/README.md

 # batch-tools
 > A collection of useful batch snippets

 These helpers were developed in productive environments and do their job pretty solid.
+Tested on Windows 7 and up.
 The process is streamlined - each helper can be `call`ed and will return an errorlevel.
 That way, they pretty much work as functions in programming languages do.
 Parameters, possible return codes and their meaning as well as a description and an example of the script can be found in each individual cmd file.